o42a/o42a-doc/contents/devel/index.md

 A production compiler written in o42a is not just a get-rid-of-Java task.
-The more important objective is to proof the language maturity and it's usefulness in a serious development.
-Well, the compiler is really a serious project and it's development will be an excellent practice of the language usage.
+The more important objective is to proof the language maturity and its usefulness in a serious development.
+Well, the compiler is really is a serious project and its development will be an excellent practice of the language usage.

 Because Java has a rich set of development tools it better suits for the